IsaiasCuvula/quote_generator/README.md

 - Flutter: a UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: a client-optimized programming language for fast apps on multiple platforms.
+- Clean Archicteture
+- Riverpod for State Managment
+- GoRoute for Navigation
+- SQLite for local database
+- Google Sign for login
+- Internationalization (English & Portuguese)

+#The App is Under Construction